Energinet-DataHub/green-energy-hub/docs/documentation-templates/integration-point-documentation.md

 Outline what kind of technical solution the integration point is build upon and how it works.

-## Message Types and Message Content + the use of Protobuf
+## Communication

-What is being exchanged between domains on the specific integration point.
+What is being exchanged between domains on the specific integration point, and how is it being exchanged.

 ## Configurations